Bill515092/Ironhack-Module1-Project---Game/readme.md

 • The game has one character asset that can move in any direction (WASD/Arrow Key Mapping).
 • Enemy obstacles will randomly generate from just behind the top of the screen and move down toward the player.
 • The player can shoot and destroy the oncoming enemy obstacles.
+• Enemy deaths will contribute to score count in the top left of the screen.
 • The game will end upon collision with the enemy.
-• Enemy deaths will contribute to score count in the top left of the screen.

 Backlog:
-• Scoreboard
+• High-score board.
 • Adding a variety of enemy classes (varying amounts of health).

-Data structure:
-List of classes and methods
+• Adding a multi-hit (health) system for the player.

 Task:
 • Basic HTML structure.